Cognex Corporation's (NASDAQ:CGNX) Stock Is Going Strong: Is the Market Following Fundamentals?

 So, based on the above formula, the ROE for Cognex is:

-The 'return' is the amount earned after tax over the last twelve months.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.14.
+The 'return' refers to a company's earnings over the last year.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.15.

 Moreover, Cognex is determined to keep sharing its profits with shareholders which we infer from its long history of paying a dividend for at least ten years.
-Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 18% of its profits over the next three years.
-Still, forecasts suggest that Cognex's future ROE will rise to 17% even though the the company's payout ratio is not expected to change by much.
+Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 18%.
+Regardless, the future ROE for Cognex is predicted to rise to 20% despite there being not much change expected in its payout ratio.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.